Crossed laser phase plates for transmission electron microscopy

 Although the phase profile of the LPP is not azimuthally-symmetric, Figure \ref{Fig:Main}d demonstrates that contrast increases significantly where $|\mathbf{s}|>s_1$.

-A second cut-on frequency of the LPP is defined by the spatial frequency at which the azimuthal average of $|\mathrm{CTF}(\mathbf{s})|$ first reaches 0.8.
+A second cut-on frequency of the LPP is defined by the spatial frequency at which the azimuthal average of $|\mathrm{CTF}(\mathbf{s})|^2$ first reaches 0.8.
 This approximately corresponds to the spatial frequency which is located at a distance from the unscattered beam equal to the waist $w_0=\lambda_l / (\pi N_A)$ of the laser standing wave,

 The spatial frequencies $s_1$ and $s_2$ are illustrated in Figure \ref{Fig:Main}b (purple circles).
 Apart from those which coincide with the streak(s) of laser light in the diffraction plane, spatial frequencies with $|\mathbf{s}|>s_2$ experience no phase modulation and are thus imaged with maximum phase contrast (under the in-focus condition), as seen in Figure \ref{Fig:Main}d.
+Weak oscillations of $|\mathrm{CTF}(\mathbf{s})|$ in the region $s_1<|\mathbf{s}|<s_2$ are observed due to the azimuthal average featuring some spatial frequencies which are phase-shifted by the laser light.
 Equations (\ref{Eq:FirstCutOn}) and (\ref{Eq:SecondCutOn}) highlight that, theoretically, only four parameters determine the appearance of a laser stripe in the CTF, namely $\{f, \lambda_e, N_A, \lambda_l\}$.
 While the first two are predetermined by the microscope, we show below that the XLPP supports superior values of $N_A$ and $\lambda_l$ to the SLPP.